-Liquidity risk is a probability of financial losses if the Group is unable to meet its financial liabilities when they fall due.
+Liquidity risk is a probability of financial losses if the Bank is unable to meet its financial liabilities when they fall due.
 Liquidity risk exists when the maturities of assets and liabilities do not match.
 The matching and/or controlled mismatching of the maturities and interest rates of assets and liabilities is fundamental to liquidity management.
 It is unusual for financial institutions ever to be completely matched since business transacted is often of an uncertain term and of different types.
 An unmatched position potentially enhances profitability, but can also increase the risk of losses.

-The Group maintains liquidity management with the objective of ensuring that funds will be available at all times to honour all cash flow obligations as they become due.
-The liquidity management regulation is reviewed and approved by the Management Board.
+The Bank maintains liquidity management with the objective of ensuring that funds will be available at all times to honour all cash flow obligations as they become due.

-The Group seeks to support a diversified and stable funding base comprising debt securities in issue, long- and short-term loans from other banks, core corporate and retail customer deposits, accompanied by diversified portfolios of highly liquid assets, in order to be able to respond quickly and efficiently to unforeseen liquidity requirements.
+The Bank seeks to support a diversified and stable funding base comprising debt securities in issue, long- and short-term loans from other banks, core corporate and retail customer deposits, accompanied by diversified portfolios of highly liquid assets, in order to be able to respond quickly and efficiently to unforeseen liquidity requirements.